Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 When I was happy with the positioning, I traced around the head as shown in the photo.
 This outlined an area for pre-drilling the screw holes.
 I drilled through the front of the leg first, then flipped the leg over and countersunk the hole on the backside.
 A dab of glue and a couple of screws driven through from the backside secured the pieces together.
 Just make sure that the head is plumb and vertical.

 Step 6: Add the Ears

 The ears are attached to the leg section with more glue and screws.
 I positioned the ears in place, making sure that they looked even with each other.
-After spreading more glue, I double-checked the orientation of the ears then clamped them in placed before driving in a couple of screws from the back side.
+After spreading more glue, I double-checked the orientation of the ears then clamped them in place before driving in a couple of screws from the backside.